NatLibFi/Annif/README.md

 Set the `FLASK_APP` enviroment variable: `export FLASK_APP=annif/annif.py`.

-Set a shell alias for the applicaton: `alias annif=flask`.
+Set a shell alias for the application: `alias annif=flask`.

 Run with the command `annif run`.